Learn everything about How to Grow Fishbone Cactus to include this peculiar-looking plant in your collection! It also grows fast.

 Propagating Fishbone Cactus

-- Using a pair of sharp and clean scissors snip off a 5-7 inches long cutting from a healthy plant.
+- Using a pair of sharp and clean scissors, snip off a 5-7 inches long section from a healthy plant.

-- Allow the cutting to dry and form callus.
+- Allow the cut end of cutting to dry and form callus.

-- Place the cutting in a glass of water.
+- Place this cutting in a glass of water.
 Put it in a spot that receives bright but indirect light.
 Change the water once in 3-5 days.

 - The cuttings will form roots in 3-5 weeks.

 - Allow the cutting to dry and form callus.
-Dip the end in a rooting hormone, and plant it in a pot filled with cacti mix.
+Dip the end in a rooting hormone, and plant it in a pot filled with the succulent mix.

 - Place the pot where it gets plenty of bright indirect light.